 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s concludes my The Plague of the Zombies Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s concludes my The Plague of the Zombies blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Director(s): John Gilling